A Crime to Remember

 A Crime to Remember is an American documentary television series that airs on Investigation Discovery and premiered on November 12, 2013.
 It tells the stories of notorious crimes that captivated attention of the media and the public when they occurred, such as the United Airlines Flight 629 bombing from 1955.
 As of the 2018 season, the series has aired 38 episodes over five seasons.
-All 30 episodes from the first four seasons are currently streaming on Hulu.
-The complete season 4 and 5 episodes are currently available on Amazon Prime Video.
-All episodes of the series are available through the ID GO app and the Discovery+ streaming service.

 The series was officially renewed for Season 5 as of March 29, 2017, and the season began airing February 10, 2018.

 Contributors

 Episodes feature interviews with surviving friends and relatives, as well as surviving investigators, journalists who covered the cases, and true crime experts and authors.